← Back to projects

 22nm CMOS Datapath & Memory

-Transistor-level design of an 8-bit adder and a 16×4 SRAM array in a 22nm process, covering the datapath and storage halves of any digital system.
-From Boolean derivation through Elmore delay modeling and SPICE validation.
+Transistor-level design of an 8-bit adder and a 16×4 SRAM (static random-access memory) array in the 22nm process provided by the course, covering the datapath and storage halves of any digital system.
+From Boolean derivation through Elmore delay modeling and SPICE (Simulation Program with Integrated Circuit Emphasis) validation.
 Projects from ESE 3700 at the University of Pennsylvania.

 Process